bootphon/articulatory_inversion/README.md

 # Inversion-articulatoire

-Inversion-articulatoire is a Python library for training/testing neural network models for articulatory reconstruction.\
+Inversion-articulatoire is a Python library for training/testing neural network models for the acoustic to articulatory reconstruction.\
 The task is the following : based on the acoustic signal of a speech, predict 18 articulatory trajectories of the speaker.

-It was created for learning the acoustic to articulatory mapping in a subject independant framework.\
+It was created for learning the acoustic to articulatory mapping in a subject independent framework.\
 For that we use data from 4 public datasets, that contain in all 19 speakers and more than 10 hours of acoustic and articulatory recordings.

 It contains 3 main parts :<br/>